Medically reviewed by Drugs.com. Last updated on Mar 1, 2022.

 Preparation and Administration

-After proper training in subcutaneous injection, a patient may subcutaneously self-inject with PEGASYS if a healthcare provider determines that it is appropriate [see Instructions for Use].
+Preparation and administration in adults: After proper training in subcutaneous injection, a patient may subcutaneously self-inject with PEGASYS if a healthcare provider determines that it is appropriate [see Instructions for Use] .
 Visually inspect PEGASYS for particulate matter and discoloration before administration (do not use if particulate matter is visible or product is discolored).
+Use a sterile needle and syringe to withdraw and administer PEGASYS.

-Table 6 displays the recommended volume of PEGASYS to be administered for the single-dose vial, prefilled syringe, and autoinjector presentations for the different dosages recommendations (i.e., 180, 135, or 90 mcg once weekly).
+Table 6 displays the recommended volume of PEGASYS to be administered for the single-dose vial and prefilled syringe presentations for the different dosages recommendations (i.e., 180, 135, or 90 mcg once weekly).
 Discard the unused portion of PEGASYS in single-use vials or prefilled syringes in excess of the labeled volume.